Cloudsim

 How to download Cloudsim?

-• cloudsim-4.0.tar.gz: This file contains the compiled JAR file that can be directly used into the custom simulation implementation where there is no need to change in the source code of cloudsim simulation engine.
-This version is Linux specific.
+• cloudsim-4.0.tar.gz: This file contains the compiled JAR file that can be directly used in the custom simulation implementation where there is no need to change the source code of the cloudsim simulation engine.
+This version is Linux-specific.

 • Source code(zip): This file contains the complete source code of the cloudsim simulation framework project.
-As the cloudsim uses the maven build tool for its DevOps.
-Therefore to set up this project you require to use an IDE that supports maven project imports.
-How do you identify that its a maven based project? you will find a “pom.xml” file in the project root folder.
-This zip is windows operating system specific file.
+As cloudsim uses the Maven build tool for its DevOps.
+Therefore to set up this project you require to use an IDE that supports Maven project imports.
+How do you identify that its a maven-based project? you will find a “pom.xml” file in the project root folder.
+This zip is Windows operating system-specific file.

 • Source code(tar.gz): This file contains a similar structure as mentioned above, but it is specific to Linux

-As it is already mentioned that the cloudsim allows to model and simulate the cloud system components, therefore to support its function different set of classes has been developed by its developers like:
+As already mentioned that cloudsim allows modeling and simulate the cloud system components, therefore to support its function different set of classes has been developed by its developers:

-• To simulating the regions and datacenters the class named “Datacenter.java” is available in org.cloudbus.cloudsim package.
+• To simulate the regions and datacenters the class named “Datacenter.java” is available in org.cloudbus.cloudsim package.

-• To simulate the workloads for cloud, the class named as “Cloudlet.java” is available in org.cloudbus.cloudsim package.
+• To simulate the workloads for the cloud, the class named “Cloudlet.java” is available in org.cloudbus.cloudsim package.

 • To simulate the load balancing and policy-related implementation the classes named “DatacenterBroker.java”, “CloudletScheduler.java”, “VmAllocationPolicy.java”, etc are available under org.cloudbus.cloudsim package.

-To read understand more on the architecture, you should definitely read the article titled “CloudSim Simulation Toolkit: An Introduction” as well as “Beginners Guide to Cloudsim Project Structure
+To read and understand more about the architecture, you should definitely read the article titled “CloudSim Simulation Toolkit: An Introduction” as well as “Beginners Guide to Cloudsim Project Structure

 How to run my first cloudsim simulation scenario?